Niebla: an open-source code for modeling the extragalactic background light: Introduction

-The EBL is also relevant for very high-energy (VHE; $E\gtrsim 100\,$GeV) astrophysics.
-When TeV photons propagate through the intergalactic medium, they can interact with EBL photons, leading to $e^-e^+$ pair production~\citep{1962ee_pair_creation,1967ee_pair_creation,1967ee_pair_creation2}, which has been observed in numerous VHE systems \cite[e.g.,][]{2012Sci...338.1190A,Gréaux_2024}.
-Pair production attenuates the flux of extragalactic VHE sources, with the effect becoming more pronounced at higher redshifts owing to the increased propagation distance.
 An accurate characterization of the EBL is therefore necessary to infer the intrinsic spectra of distant sources from observations.
-However, the uncertainties in EBL measurements and the variety of modelling methods have resulted in a range of EBL models with differing spectral shapes.
+However, the uncertainties in EBL measurements and the variety of modeling methods have resulted in a range of EBL models with differing spectral shapes.
+Recent models generally converge within a narrow factor in the optical and infrared regimes, due to the use of similar datasets in their derivation.
 A compilation of the most recent EBL models can be found in \citet{manuel_meyer_2022_ebltable}.